-Distributions on Common Stock
+Distributions on Common Stock and Pre-Funded Warrants

-If we pay distributions of cash or property with respect to our common stock, those distributions generally will constitute dividends for U.S. federal income tax purposes to the extent paid from our current or accumulated earnings and profits, as determined under U.S. federal income tax principles.
-If a distribution exceeds our current and accumulated earnings and profits, the excess will first be treated as a tax-free return of the U.S. holder's investment, up to such holder's adjusted tax basis in its shares of our common stock.
+If we pay distributions of cash or property with respect to our common stock, pre-funded warrants or common stock acquired upon exercise of our pre-funded warrants, as applicable, those distributions generally will constitute dividends for U.S. federal income tax purposes to the extent paid from our current or accumulated earnings and profits, as determined under U.S. federal income tax principles.
+If a distribution exceeds our current and accumulated earnings and profits, the excess will first be treated as a tax-free return of the U.S. holder's investment, up to such holder's adjusted tax basis in its shares of our common stock, pre-funded warrants or common stock acquired upon exercise of our pre-funded warrants, as applicable.
 Any remaining excess will be treated as capital gain, subject to the tax treatment described below under the heading "U.S. Holders-Gain on Sale, Exchange or Other Taxable Disposition."